JuliaPhysics/SolidStateDetectors.jl/docs/src/man/installation.md

 For more information about the plot recipes of this package look up the [Plotting](@ref) section.

-This documentation was build with
+This documentation was built with
 ```@example
 using Pkg, Plots # hide
 pkgversion(m::Module) = Pkg.TOML.parsefile(joinpath(dirname(string(first(methods(m.eval)).file)), "..", "Project.toml"))["version"] # hide